 BEAT ROCKERS LEAD INSTRUCTOR

 Mark Martin (aka Mandibul) is a musician and an actor, and has been beatboxing since age 13, inspired by the Jazz, Rock, and Hip Hop music scene around him.
 He graduated from NYU in 2011 where he studied the linguistics of beatboxing, generating a body of work which informs the use of “beatrhyming” in Beat Rockers classrooms.
+In 2016, he became the American National Beatbox Champion.

 BEAT BREAKERS LEAD INSTRUCTOR